 5. Start Building Your Brand

-Once you’ve narrowed your idea down to a brokerage that works in your local area, you need to start building your brand.
+Once you’ve narrowed your idea down to a brokerage that works in your local area, you need to start building your real estate brand.
 While this can (and will!) evolve over time, having a well-thought-out brand will bolster your business plan, and might just help you get a loan.

 As you’re considering your brand, make sure you can actually use it online by claiming a domain name and social media handles.
 If you’re using relatively common words, finding available domain names and social media accounts might be an expensive challenge, so choose wisely.
 Using your last name in your brand increases the chance that your brand name will be available.